nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters command to assign a vendor to an event.
-2. System verifies that both the vendor and event exist.
-3. System verifies that the vendor is not already assigned to the event.
-4. System assigns the vendor to the event.
+2. System assigns the vendor to the event.
-5. System displays a success message.
+3. System displays a success message.

     Use case ends.

 **Extensions**

 * 1a.
-The command entered by the user does not exist.
+The command format entered by the user is invalid.

   * 1a1.
 System shows an error message and displays the correct command format.